yumuzi234/e8vm/readme.md

 complex to comprehend, but the architecture losses its structure due to unmanaged code debt.

-E8VM proposes an entire set of langauge tool-chain that puts code readability, or more precisely, code comprehensibility as the only first priority.

 Many programming langauges and systems put coding efficiency, performance and safety as first considerations, but readability and comprehensibility as the last